Keira Knightley makes Broadway debut in Zola's

-NEW YORK (Reuters) - Keira Knightley makes her Broadway debut in a new adaptation of Emile Zola’s “Therese Raquin”, taking to the stage as a woman trapped in a loveless marriage, who begins an affair with her husband’s friend.
+NEW YORK, Oct 30 (Reuters) - Keira Knightley makes her Broadway debut in a new adaptation of Emile Zola’s “Therese Raquin”, taking to the stage as a woman trapped in a loveless marriage, who begins an affair with her husband’s friend.

 The British actress, who has been nominated twice for an Oscar, portrays the title character in the play based on the 1867 novel.